AI Overviews: What They Are and How They Affect Search Visibility

 Can you turn AI Overviews off?

-No, AI Overviews are a core Google Search feature and cannot be switched off globally.
+No, AI Overviews are a core Google Search feature and can’t be switched off globally.
 Users can use the Web filter to see link-only results for a search.

 Are AI Overviews accurate?